Tuesday, July 10, 2018

 Language and culture

-According to one view, in order to 'understand' any given music and to engage it with the adequate mode of listening, we have to ourselves be proper members of the same cultural world in which the music originally arises.
-It seems to me as if Stockfelt argues this point, and it can also be considered the view of Heidegger if we transpose his theory of art in general to music specifically.
-When the ('extra-musical') world–the culture and customs that initially made an artwork meaningful–is gone, the artwork becomes something only for historians or something only for our most superficial delight.
+According to one view, in order to 'understand' any given music and to engage it with the adequate mode of listening, we have to be proper members of the same cultural world in which the music originally arises.
+It seems to me that Stockfelt argues this point, and it can also be considered Heidegger's view if we transpose his theory of art in general to music specifically.
+When the (extra-musical) world–the culture and customs that initially made an artwork meaningful–is gone, the artwork becomes something only for historians or something only for our most superficial delight.
 We may take pleasure in such art, as we do when experiencing the art of ancient Greece, but we can not perceive it adequately.
+Learning the adequate mode of listening can not, on this view, come about only by listening to the piece of music, but is a skill acquired through belonging to a certain culture.

 This argument points to the insight that music does not exist outside of cultural contexts.
 Modes of listening are intersubjectively meaningful ways of being in a world.
 A mode of listening is learned–appropriated–by taking part in an unfolding intersubjective, culturally constructed reality.
-Realizing this has important implications for music education.
-Learning to listen adequately to music does not in this view come about by 'merely listening' but is dependent upon how we frame the listening with material and linguistic cultures that draw out particular meanings.
-Minette Mans writes that
+Appreciating this point will have important implications for music education.
+Learning to listen adequately to music does not, on this view, come about by 'merely listening' but is dependent upon how we frame the listening with material and linguistic cultures that draw out particular meanings.
+As Minette Mans writes,

 "research and experience have shown that in many cases, it is learners’ investigation and understanding of extrinsic factors that lead to a deeper enjoyment of the music […] It is only by understanding values within a musical culture that true appreciation begins to develop" (Mans 2009, 183).

-Taken to its extreme, the socio-cultural vision leads to a heavily anthropocentric and language-centric vision of social constructionism.
+Taken to its extreme, the sociocultural vision leads to a heavily anthropocentric and language-centric vision of social constructionism.
 In section XLII of the Laṅkāvatāra Sūtra, the Buddha explicitly rejects such a view that words give rise to things—the view that things exist because we use names for them—and the Buddha argues that they are not even essential for communication.
-If social constructionism argues that the illusion of 'reality' is created only through human social interactions, and where human language is seen as the primary agent in shaping this reality, it misses out on emphasizing that also mountains, the spring breeze, and musical sounds are agents (equally empty, illusory and relational as humans) that take equal part in constructing the imagined reality.
+If social constructionism contends that the world is created only through human social interactions, and where human language is seen as the primary agent in shaping this world, it misses out on emphasizing that also mountains, the spring breeze, and musical sounds are agents (equally empty, illusory and relational as humans) that take equal part in constructing the world.
+To many of us, the idea that sounds are somehow secondary to the linguistic, cultural framing of sounds when developing the skill to listen adequately seems just unintuitive.
+Indeed, many of us have had experiences of encountering music far away from our home culture and still have experiences of this music that is deeply meaningful, despite not having access to adequate cultural framing.
+Despite the sociocultural perspective's insistence on the impossibility of in this way discovering what is valuable to discern in this music, we seem to be able to pick something up from just the sounds.

 Sense perception